 Today I’m going to share another powerful pantry preventive that will make your menus more mouthwatering… and turn every delicious dish into a meal that heals.

-Rosemary: The Fragrant Herb that Fights Forgetting
+Health Benefits of Rosemary: The Fragrant Herb that Fights Forgetting

 Do you ever misplace your keys… forget why you walked into a room… or draw a blank on people’s names?
 Then eating more rosemary might be just what the doctor ordered.

 Rosemary is an herb in the Labitae, or mint, family.
 It’s native to the Mediterranean region and regarded as the “herb of remembrance” by Shakespeare.
 Rosemary has been used for millennia as a memory enhancer.

 But its ability to guard the memory isn’t just folklore.